DavidBK/shampoo/Node/Asynchronous-Javascript.md

 - Create a function called `downloadAllTextFiles` which get an array of urls and download all the files into the `downloads` directory.
   - Add log before and after each download, and after all downloads are done.
   - Stop the execution if there is an error.
-- Can you run all jobs concurrently?
-How do you implement it?
+- Did you run all jobs concurrently?

 ### Promise functions - Worth Knowing